awsdocs/aws-codepipeline-user-guide/doc_source/transitions.md

 1. Choose the **Enable transition** button next to the arrow\.
 In the **Enable transition** dialog box, choose **Enable**\.
 The pipeline immediately enables the transition between the two stages\.
 If any revisions have been run through the earlier stages after the transition was disabled, in a few moments, the pipeline starts running the latest revision through the stages after the formerly disabled transition\.
 The pipeline runs the revision through all remaining stages in the pipeline\.
 **Note**
-It might take a few seconds for changes to appear in the AWS CodePipeline console after you enable the transition\.
+It might take a few seconds for changes to appear in the CodePipeline console after you enable the transition\.

 ## Disable or Enable Transitions \(CLI\)<a name="transitions-disable-enable-cli"></a>